EPA Formaldehyde Emissions Regulation: TSCA Title VI

 - Limited de Minimis Exemption: An exemption for finished goods or component parts sold directly to end users if the composite wood content does not exceed 144 square inches on its largest face.

 - Sell-Through Provision: The regulation also provides for a broad sell-through provision.

 These rules apply to both imported and domestic composite wood panels and finished products.

 As of September 1, 2017, the regulation's implementation dates are as follows:

 - The first major implementation date for the TSCA Title VI regulation, at which point all composite wood panel producers will have to meet the regulation’s emissions testing, certification, labeling and record-keeping requirements.

-- Distributors and retailers must also meet recordkeeping requirements.
+- Distributors and retailers must meet record-keeping and label retainment requirements.

 - Laminated products made with urea-formaldehyde based resins must meet the requirements for hardwood plywood.

 - Laminated products made with NAF or phenol formaldehyde resins must keep records demonstrating the use of these resins.